Gustave Le Bon: Life in Paris

-After his graduation, Le Bon remained in Paris, where he taught himself English and German by reading Shakespeare's works in each language.
+After his graduation, Le Bon remained in Paris, where he taught himself English and German by reading William Shakespeare's works in each language.
 He maintained his passion for writing and authored several papers on physiological studies, as well as an 1868 textbook about sexual reproduction, before joining the French Army as a medical officer after the outbreak of the Franco-Prussian War in July 1870.
 During the war, Le Bon organised a division of military ambulances.
 In that capacity, he observed the behaviour of the military under the worst possible condition—total defeat, and wrote about his reflections on military discipline, leadership and the behaviour of man in a state of stress and suffering.
 These reflections garnered praise from generals, and were later studied at Saint-Cyr and other military academies in France.
 At the end of the war, Le Bon was named a Chevalier of the Legion of Honour.

 Le Bon also witnessed the Paris Commune of 1871, which deeply affected his worldview.
 The then thirty-year-old Le Bon looked on as Parisian revolutionary crowds burned down the Tuileries Palace, the library of the Louvre, the Hôtel de Ville, the Gobelins Manufactory, the Palais de Justice, and other irreplaceable works of architectural art.

 From 1871 on, Le Bon was an avowed opponent of socialist pacifists and protectionists, who he believed were halting France's martial development and stifling her industrial growth; stating in 1913: "Only people with lots of cannons have the right to be pacifists."
 He also warned his countrymen of the deleterious effects of political rivalries in the face of German military might and rapid industrialisation, and therefore was uninvolved in the Dreyfus Affair which dichotomised France.